Michael Avenatti declines to testify at NYC trial over Stormy Daniels book deal

 “Did you send her a bill for that money?” asked Furman during one exchange.
 “Is there any evidence in the record that you sent her a bill for the money that you took from the book advance?”

 If convicted on charges he stole from Daniels, Avenatti could face 22 years in federal prison.
-The sentence will be on top of the 2 1/2 years he’s yet to serve for the Nike extortion plot.
+The sentence will be on top of the 2½ years he has yet to serve for the Nike extortion plot.